kokodrillo/scorekeeper/README.md

 # scorekeeper
-practising JS in combination with HTML, CSS
+practicing JS in combination with HTML, CSS